hoodiehq-archive/documentation/techdocs/client/hoodie.store.md

 An important thing to note is that storing and accessing objects with hoodie always means accessing your personal, local objects.
 All stored data has a fixed association to the user who created them.
 So you won't be able to access other user's data by default.

-The objects you save with the `hoodie.store` are saved to yourbrowsers local data storage.
+The objects you save with the `hoodie.store` are saved to your browser's local data storage.
 This is one of the most important key concepts of hoodie itself.
 Otherwise we would yet have still very limited possibilities to build offline first applications.
 Since hoodie is also designed to also store data on the serverside, there has to be a sync.
 Currently hoodie uses long polling to achieve this.
 In future releases, we will make use of [PouchDB](http://pouchdb.com), a [CouchDB](http://couchdb.apache.org) compatible JavaScript implemantation.

 Please note that generally, in order save objects to the server's store, you need to be logged in with a valid user.
 Learn more about the hoodie user system at [`Hoodie.User`](./hoodie.user.md).